 Mangrove Swamps are particularly dense with Mangrove Trees and can be hard to traverse, just like Jungles.

-Usually you can find Frogs spawning in groups of two to five, but you can also stumble on a single Frog exploring the area on its own.
+Usually you can find Frogs spawning in groups of 2 to 5, but you can also stumble on a single Frog exploring the area on its own.
 They are completely passive Mobs and pose absolutely no danger to the Player.